Use your skills and earn money with your work

 Perhaps the jury chosen not meticulously or something else.
 I'm disappointed

-Branko Stokuca 3 months ago
+Branko Stokuca about 11 years ago

 The fact is that we needed to design a measuring instrument.
 What is the point in having a measuring instrument if it's not accurate.
 If you are not getting accurate results with one instrument than you must take another instrument to see if the results gained by first are correct.
 So the question that imposes here is what is the point of having such an instrument?
 I believe that you will be using calipers for a long time.